 The key to content is to understand what type of strategy is required on each platform for example..

-- PR in China is typically shorter, more sensationalist and image based, lengthy technical pieces will not do it.
+- PR in China is typically shorter, more sensationalized, and image-based, lengthy technical pieces will not cut it.

 8) What are the main Platforms?

 In this article we’ll select the three most important for the majority of clients, contact us for more information and a detailed consultation session but for now..

 Baidu is China’s version of Google & largest search engine with a 70% share of the search engine market, with the other major player being Sogu.

 Many have speculated about the demise of Baidu as social media networks such as WeChat & Weibo grow in power / become more integrated.
 However, with such an established user base it’s unlikely Baidu will continue to be a powerhouse on the search market as they develop.

 Baidu remains essential to any Chinese marketing campaign.
 In addition to being a powerhouse search engine, much like Google, Baidu has started to branch out to create other platforms underneath its umbrella.
 For example, Baidu Tieba is a social media platform that is integrated into the Baidu search engine platform.